 In short, it’s worth trying out if you don’t have super complex email marketing needs, and you already use a few other software tools to market or run your restaurant.
 And with a 60-day free trial if you’re in the US, and 30 days free elsewhere, it’s risk-free to see what you think.

-- Daily free webinars.
-No matter what plan you pay for, you can participate in daily webinars to help you take your marketing to the next level.
-Each webinar also has a live Q&A, so you can get your questions answered by the pros.
+Daily free webinars.
+Regardless of the plan you subscribe to, you can engage in daily webinars aimed at enhancing your marketing skills.
+Each webinar also features a live Q&A session, allowing you to have your questions addressed by industry experts.

 If you search for how to manage your restaurant’s email marketing on the cheap, you’ll undoubtedly hear people singing Mailchimp’s praises.
 But while Mailchimp’s free plan is great if you’re only worried about covering the basics, any more than that and you’ll want to consider another EMS.